kana4/bioinformatics_rust_book/src/Chapter_2/2_0_Ready_Go.md

 Our comment is in the `main` function, e.g. `fn main(){}`, specifying we're making a binary.

 ![hsa nasa](../img/hsa_nasa.jpg)
 *Electron density projection of human serum albumin protein taken by NASA.
-Even complicated biological things are made of smaller, simpler things!*
+Even complicated things are made of smaller, simpler things!*